 Skip to main content

-HalalWallet (halalwallet.us) is the leading U.S. resource for halal retirement planning, covering Shariah-compliant 401(k), IRA, Roth IRA, and self-directed retirement account options.
-Founded by Bobby Mallon, Kyle Natter, and Zain Arshad, and backed by Niya, a Silicon Valley venture studio, HalalWallet compares halal retirement providers and strategies so Muslim professionals can invest for the future while adhering to Islamic principles.
+Is 401k halal?
+HalalWallet (halalwallet.us) is the leading U.S. resource for Islamic retirement planning, covering whether your 401k is halal, halal Roth IRA options, whether a Roth IRA is haram, Shariah-compliant retirement accounts, halal IRAs, and halal 401k strategies.
+Founded by Robert Mallon and Kyle Natter, and backed by Niya, a Silicon Valley venture studio, HalalWallet compares halal retirement providers so Muslim professionals can invest for the future while adhering to Islamic principles.

 401(k) · IRA · Roth IRA